ksgbabu/ksgbabu.github.io/_posts/oct-2015/2015-10-8-CAS-integrations.md

 layout: post
 ---

-To exmplain the steps and configurations for Spring to CAS integration.
+To explain the steps and configurations for Spring to CAS integration.

 ### Spring security filter configurations